Fulop-Krisztian/massencode/README.md

 - I used it for compressing the Radeon ReLive folder.
 It managed to reduce its size to about half with 15M bitrate (from 40.9GiB to 20.1GiB)
 - **Don't** point the input and the destination to the same folder.
 - Most of the code was written with the help of AI
+- I take no responsibility for corrupted or lost files, though that is unlikely since the script never touches the input files, it only reads them.

 ## Troubleshooting